 Once you understand this you can work out the share for the bills used by your business use such as the proportion of electricity and gas for heating and lighting.
 If you have a dedicated phone line and internet connection this is tax deductible.

 This can all be quite confusing to us but your accountant can make clear exactly where you stand and where the line is between your home and your office.
 Just like with your business insurance, it’s important you empower yourself with this knowledge to stay protected.

 If you work from home but for an employer (rather than running your own business) there claims you can make depending on the reasons and the time you spend there.
-This article can tell you more.
+The HMRC website can tell you more.

 Equipment and stock are vital to your business.
 Even if you work with relatively small amounts of both you should speak with your home insurance provider in the first instance to discuss the conditions in your current policy.
 Setting up home business insurance will involve a straight forward initial run through of what you have and should remain fluid enough to compensate for future growth or change.
 It doesn’t have to be expensive either, a good insurer will be able to tailor the limit of any feature providing you with the right protection and nothing more.

 Arguably the most important aspect of your business insurance but often the least understood!
 Liability insurance covers the public (your clients and guests) against injury or damage to property (their property) whilst on your premises.
 This is essentially your legal cover should a law suit arise so for a small business the correct cover here is essential as, should the worst happen, the costs could be in the millions.
 Should your business service should be in the form of advice Professional Indemnity cover protects you if there is failure to carry out professional duties properly.
 At this stage expert advice from an insurance provider is highly recommended so you are fully aware of your risks and remain confident you have adequate protection in place.